glitchdotcom/devto/README.md

 ### Drafting
 You're welcome to use whatever tools work for you.
 I strongly recommend using a tool like [Hemingway](http://www.hemingwayapp.com/), which encourages concise engaging writing.
 Make sure you follow the checklist in the Appendix.

-Submit drafts as Markdown via pull request at [devto-posts](https://github.com/glitchdotcom/devto-posts).
+Submit drafts as Markdown via pull request at [devto-posts](https://github.com/glitchdotcom/devto-posts) and make sure it's [associated with the Clubhouse ticket](https://help.clubhouse.io/hc/en-us/articles/360023113972-How-do-I-associate-a-branch-to-a-Story-).
 For example my post about Testing I would create a new file called test.md, add my post draft, and create a branch.
-Then submit a pull request for that branch to master.
+Then submit a pull request for that branch to master and in the description I would reference the Clubhouse story like `[ch1234]`.
 If you're new to GitHub, Melissa can help you with a personalized tutorial.

 At this point don't worry about embeds, pictures or any other formatting.

-After your draft is ready:
+After your draft is ready assign the PR to Melissa to review.
-- add a comment to the Clubhouse card with a link to your draft
-- assign to Melissa

 ### Automated feedback
 When you submit a pull request on [devto-posts](https://github.com/glitchdotcom/devto-posts) you'll get some automated checks via GitHub Actions.
 You can see the results in the "checks" area of the Pull Request.